 For the Oats flour: Dry roast 1-1/4 cup old fashioned oats until light brown and fragrant. when cooled, pulse to a fine flour to get 1 cup roasted oats flour.

 Add dates to the pre-roasted oats flour and pulse a few times in a small mixer grinder or food processor till dates are finely ground and mixed with the oats flour.
 Remove to a large mixing bowl.

 - Next, pulse golden flax seeds to a fine meal.
 Add to the mixing bowl.
 Repeat with the pumpkin, sunflower and hemp hearts.
 Hemp hearts turn into butter sooner.
 So, pulse carefully.

 - Add almond butter, ground cinnamon, cocoa and vanilla extract.
 Mix well breaking any lumps with a fork.
 Drizzle in molasses and mix.
 The mixture will be lumpy.
 Knead just enough to form a soft dough.
 Place on a parchment paper and roll to desired thickness.
 Sift some natural cocoa all over and cut into squares using a serrated knife.

 - Refrigerate in an airtight box and consume within a week.

 1/4 cup of almonds can be substituted for the almond butter.

 Pulse in a small jar grinder to a meal and proceed with the recipe.

-If you don't have molasses, use dates (about 6-8 in all) or honey (about 3 tbsp, as it is sweeter than molasses) and adjust as per taste before kneading.
+If you don't have molasses, use dates (about 6-8 in all) or date syrup or honey (about 3 tbsp, as it is sweeter than molasses) and adjust as per taste before kneading.